 1. Housing 2.
 Health 3.
 Heritage 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7.
 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
-Economic Structure Option A - include a policy ++ + + Option B - no policy (No Part 2 local plan policy)
+Economic Structure Option A - include a policy ++ + Option B - no policy (No Part 2 local plan policy) + +

-- 9.41 The options have most effects upon the heritage objective, Option A has a positive effect because development would be managed by design, whereas Option B has a converse negative effect because commercial shopfronts will be lesser managed. - 9.42 Through the local plan process, it has been decided to include a policy on shopfronts, signage and security measures.
+- 9.41 The policy has a positive effect upon the heritage objective, as it should protect heritage assets whilst still enabling the provision of security measures. - 9.42 Through the local plan process, it has been decided to include a policy on shopfronts, signage and security measures.